pzivich/Delicatessen/docs/index.rst

      \sum_i^n \psi(Z_i, \theta) = 0

 where `Z` is independent observations (these need not be identically distributed).
-The parameter(s) of interest are the *b*-dimensional vector theta, and psi is a *b*-by-1 function that is known.
+The parameter(s) of interest are the *b*-dimensional vector :math:`\theta`, and :math:`\psi` is a *b*-by-1 function that is known.
 A large number of consistent and asymptotically normal statistics can be put into the M-Estimation framework.
 Some examples include: mean, regression, delta method, and many others.

-To apply the M-Estimator, we solve for theta given the data and stacked estimating equations.
+To apply the M-Estimator, we solve for :math:`\theta` given the data and stacked estimating equations.
 This is similar to other approaches, but M-estimation requires the equations take the form provided above.
 The key advantage of M-Estimators is the straightforward estimation of the variance following from this framework, under suitable regularity conditions (and whatever else is needed).
 Specifically, M-Estimation provides the following sandwich variance estimator:

 .. math::